miaozhng/miaozhng.github.io/_pages/about.md

 **Computer vision and multimodal**: Label efficient representation learning.

-**Health and social science**: To adapt pre-trained deep neural networks and LLM for domain specific applications.
+**Health and environmental science**: To adapt pre-trained deep neural networks and foundation models for domain specific applications.